-I, the undersigned, being [the sole director] of the Company, am aware that you are being asked to provide a legal opinion (the "Opinion") in relation to certain aspects of Cayman Islands law.
+I, the undersigned, being the sole director of the Company, am aware that you are being asked to provide a legal opinion (the "Opinion") in relation to certain aspects of Cayman Islands law.
 Capitalised terms used in this certificate have the meaning given to them in the Opinion.
 I hereby certify that:

-- The Memorandum and Articles remain in full and effect and, except as amended by the Shareholders' Resolutions adopting the A&R Memorandum and Articles, are otherwise unamended. - The Director's Resolutions were duly passed in the manner prescribed in the Memorandum and Articles (including, without limitation, with respect to the disclosure of interests (if any) by directors of the Company) and have not been amended, varied or revoked in any respect. - The Shareholder's Resolutions were duly passed in the manner prescribed in the Memorandum and Articles and have not been amended, varied or revoked in any respect. - The authorised share capital of the Company is US\$1,000,000 divided into 1,000,000 shares of a par value of US\$1.00 each. - The authorised share capital of the Company, with effect immediately prior to the completion of the listing and trading of the Company's ADSs representing the Shares, will be US\$ divided into (i) Class A Ordinary Shares of a par value of US\$ each, (ii) Class B Ordinary Shares of a par value of US\$ each, and (iii) shares of a par value of US\$ each of such class or classes (however designated) as the board of directors may determine in accordance with the A&R Memorandum and Articles. - The shareholders of the Company have not restricted or limited the powers of the directors in any way and there is no contractual or other prohibition (other than as arising under Cayman Islands law) binding on the Company prohibiting it from issuing and allotting the Shares or otherwise performing its obligations under the Registration Statement. - The [sole director] of the Company at the date of the Director's Resolutions and as at the date of this certificate was and is Mo TianQuan.
+- The Memorandum and Articles remain in full and effect and, except as amended by the Shareholders' Resolutions adopting the A&R Memorandum and Articles, are otherwise unamended. - The Director's Resolutions were duly passed in the manner prescribed in the Memorandum and Articles (including, without limitation, with respect to the disclosure of interests (if any) by directors of the Company) and have not been amended, varied or revoked in any respect. - 3 The Shareholder's Resolutions were duly passed in the manner prescribed in the Memorandum and Articles and have not been amended, varied or revoked in any respect. - The authorised share capital of the Company is US\$1,000,000 divided into 1,000,000,000 shares of a par value of US\$0.001 each. - The authorised share capital of the Company, with effect immediately prior to the completion of the separation and distribution as described in the Registration Statement, will be US\$1,000,000 divided into (i) Class A Ordinary Shares of a par value of US\$0.001 each, (ii) Class B Ordinary Shares of a par value of US\$0.001 each, and (iii) shares of a par value of US\$0.001 each of such class or classes (however designated) as the board of directors may determine in accordance with the A&R Memorandum and Articles. - The shareholders of the Company have not restricted or limited the powers of the directors in any way and there is no contractual or other prohibition (other than as arising under Cayman Islands law) binding on the Company prohibiting it from issuing and allotting the Shares or otherwise performing its obligations under the Registration Statement. - The sole director of the Company at the date of the Director's Resolutions and as at the date of this certificate was and is Mo TianQuan.

-- 8 [The sole director] of the Company considers the transactions contemplated by the Registration Statement to be of commercial benefit to the Company and has acted bona fide in the best interests of the Company, and for a proper purpose of the Company in relation to the transactions which are the subject of the Opinion. - To the best of my knowledge and belief, having made due inquiry, the Company is not the subject of legal, arbitral, administrative or other proceedings in any jurisdiction that would have a material adverse effect on the business, properties, financial condition, results of operations or prospects of the Company.
-Nor have the sole director or shareholders taken any steps to have the Company struck off or placed in liquidation, nor have any steps been taken to wind up the Company.
-Nor has any receiver been appointed over any of the Company's property or assets. - 10 Upon the completion of the listing and trading of the Company's ADSs representing the Shares, the Company will not be subject to the requirements of Part XVIIA of the Companies Law (2018 Revision).
+- The sole director of the Company considers the transactions contemplated by the Registration Statement to be of commercial benefit to the Company and has acted bona fide in the best interests of the Company, and for a proper purpose of the Company in relation to the transactions which are the subject of the Opinion. - To the best of my knowledge and belief, having made due inquiry, the Company is not the subject of legal, arbitral, administrative or other proceedings in any jurisdiction that would have a material adverse effect on the business, properties, financial condition, results of operations or prospects of the Company.
+Nor has the sole director or shareholders taken any steps to have the Company struck off or placed in liquidation, nor have any steps been taken to wind up the Company.
+Nor has any receiver been appointed over any of the Company's property or assets. - 10 Upon the completion of the separation and distribution as aforementioned, the Company will not be subject to the requirements of Part XVIIA of the Companies Law (2018 Revision).